jbannick/hellokata-java/src/modules/custom_images/hellomodimageusinglib1/README.md

 It may be run only on computers using the same operating system, though not necessarily the same release, as the computer on which you built this app.

+The HACK consists of adding a module-info.class file to the eventbus JAR.

+To do this, we:

+1. Extract into a work directory the entire eventbus JAR
+2. Use the Java jdeps tool to generate from the eventbus JAR a module-info.java file into that work directory
+3. Compile that module-info.java file using the Java 9 or greater JDK
+4. Update the eventbus JAR by inserting the resulting module-info.class file

 To build and run this app:

 - You must have the Java 9 or later JDK installed